Spanish Literature I 3305-LH1-11W

 Program and selected readings:

-1. Introduction.
-Medieval poetry (folk poetry, "mester de clerecía").
+2. Medieval poetry (folk poetry, mester de clerecía).
 Prose and the chansons de geste.

-3. Introduction to the renaissance.
+4. Introduction to the Renaissance.
 Court and mystic poetry.
 Renaissance prose and theatre.

 - Garcilaso de la Vega (selected poems).

-4. Renaissance novel and its sub-genres.
+5. Renaissance novel and its sub-genres.
 Picaresque novel.
-Miguel de Cervantes: biography and work.
+The Life of Lazarillo de Tormes and of His Fortunes and Adversities.

-9. 18th and 19th century.
-Romanticism.
+11. 18th and 19th century.
+Enlightenment and Romanticism.
 Myth of Don Juan: romantic vision.
+Don Juan Tenorio by José de Zorrilla.

-10. Realism and naturalism.
-Benito Pérez Galdós, Leopoldo Alas “Clarín”, Emilia Pardo Bazán.
+12. Realism and Naturalism.
+Benito Pérez Galdós, Leopoldo Alas “Clarín”, and Emilia Pardo Bazán (The House of Ulloa).

-11. Modernism.
+13. Modernism.
 The Generation of '98 and its members.
-Miguel de Unamuno.
+Miguel de Unamuno, Mist.

 Important: the course is taught in Polish.